Les Boys: Plot

-The plot revolves around the players on a hockey team ("Les Boys") that play in a low level amateur hockey league.
+The story follows the players on a hockey team ("Les Boys") that play in a low level amateur hockey league.
 They are made up of a wide variety of professions and personalities, including a police officer, a barely competent doctor, a mechanic, an unemployed hockey trivia buff who has lost his confidence as a goaltender, a shifty real estate salesman and a closeted gay lawyer.
 The team is sponsored by a pub owner, whose son desperately wants to play hockey with the older men.
 The film starts at the time of the league championship, at which time the team is soundly thrashed in the final.

 Meanwhile, the pub owner is losing at poker to the head of the local organized crime syndicate, to the tune of $50,000.
 Given the opportunity to pay him back, the owner can only raise $25,000.
 After threatening to break his leg, the crime boss proposes another wager - a game between Les Boys and his own team.
 If Les Boys win, the debt is settled, but if they lose, the crime boss gets the pub.

 In the week leading up to the big game, a number of sub plots emerge.
 Chief among them is the fact that most of the partners of the hockey players are starved for affection and intimacy, including the effeminate partner of the gay lawyer.
 Their primary complaint is that their men are either consumed by work or hockey to the exclusion of their relationships.
 Meanwhile, the doctor is attempting to get the pub's attractive waitress to notice him, but she only has eyes for the team's best player, the hunky, but married, mechanic.

 When game day arrives, the waitress has waylaid the mechanic on the pretext that her car needs work.
-The rest of the players show up (including the goalie, who has previously vowed retirement) to find themselves faced with a team of ringers, including players they recognize from various minor leagues.
+The rest of the players arrive (including the goalie, who had previously vowed retirement) to find they are up against a lineup of ringers, including players they recognize from various minor leagues.
 Bewildered by the competition and handicapped by the lack of their best player, they quickly fall behind until the pub owner finally discloses the wager, and the mechanic shows up when he learns from his teammates that his wife is looking for him at the rink.
-Naturally, they overcome all obstacles and triumph, the gay lawyer is outed by his reunion with his lover, and the waitress finally sees the doctor without his cheap toupee and likes what she sees.
+Naturally, they overcome all obstacles and triumph.
+The gay lawyer is publicly outed when he joyfully reunites with his lover.
+The waitress, seeing the doctor without his cheap toupee, realizes she is attracted to him after all.